8 Reasons to Pour Yourself a Glass of Wine After a Long Day

 Reason #8: Wine Gives Your Self-Esteem a Little Boost

 We all know that alcohol, in general, amps up our confidence.
 But wine really does.
 It protects your cognitive and mental health.
 In other words, it offers preventative measures against brain diseases, such as Alzheimer’s Disease.

 So, call your girl (or boy) friends.
 Toast to a great life and great health.
 Vent about your day (or not).
-And just enjoy your life.
+And enjoy your life.
 Relish that glass of wine.
-Remind yourself of the good side - while being mindful of how much is too much.
-Cheers to that.
+Remind yourself of the good side – while being mindful of how much is too much.